Abai Jungle Lodge

 Kinabatangan River - Afternoon River Cruise

 In the late afternoon set off by boat to explore the Kinabatangan River.
-Enjoy the scenery as the sun sets, watching the colors change across the sky.
+Enjoy the scenery as the sun sets, watching the colours change across the sky.
 You may be lucky enough to spot the fireflies begin to twinkle along the riverbanks as night falls.

 Kinabatangan River - Night Walk

 Accompanied by the lodge's naturalist, enjoy an evening adventure along the boardwalk around the property.
 This is a great opportunity to spot some of the area's nocturnal wildlife, including snakes, birds and insects.

 Take an early morning boat ride along the Kinabatangan River to the Pitas Oxbow Lake.
 This is a great spot to try and catch site of some of the area's incredible wildlife, which can include proboscis monkeys, pygmy elephants and crocodiles.